 - Your successful social media series is all about social media, why did you decide to use this topic?

 So many crime novels are based in a community, with that location shaping both the characters and the story.
 With 15 million people in the UK on Twitter, and 24 million Brits using Facebook every day, social media is our newest, biggest and fastest growing community.
 It links people who might otherwise never have interacted or met, opening us up, and influencing us in ways we’re only just starting to appreciate.
 It’s fresh and fertile ground to explore the darker side of humanity.

 - If you were to start your own book club, what authors would you ask to join?

-- What’s your favourite book of all time?
+- What’s your favourite part of the writing process?

 - What area do you suggest a budding writer should concentrate on to further their abilities?

 Make sure that you have a strong hooky plot that can be condensed (and sold) on one or two snappy sentences.
 If those sentences reel people in and make them want to hear more, you know you’ve got a strong idea.